 Of important note, Windfall is also a town of artists.
 Windfall has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Windfall’s character.

-The percentage of people in Windfall who are college-educated is somewhat higher than the average US community of 21.84%: 25.92% of adults in Windfall have at least a bachelor's degree.
+The overall education level of Windfall is somewhat higher than in the average US city of 21.84%: 25.92% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Windfall home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Windfall residents report their race to be White, followed by Asian.
 Important ancestries of people in Windfall include German, English, Irish, Dutch, and Scottish.